-Virginia's CollegeAmerica is an advisor-sold 529 plan that makes available a line-up target date fund portfolios, multi-fund portfolios, individual fund portfolios from American Funds through Class 529-A, 529-C, 529-E and 529-F-1 shares.
-To find a financial advisor in your area, use the Directory of Financial Professionals.
+Virginia's CollegeAmerica is a nationally-available, advisor-sold 529 plan that makes available a line-up of target date fund portfolios, objective based multi-fund portfolios and individual mutual funds from American Funds through Class 529-A, 529-C, 529-E, 529-F-1, 529-F-2 and 529-F-3 shares To find a financial advisor in your area, use the Directory of Financial Professionals.

 - Program typeSavings

 - Program ManagerAmerican Funds Service Company, American Funds Distributors, and Capital Research and Management Company

 This is a program that offers outstanding flexibility, attractive investments, and additional economic benefits (such as generous state tax incentives) that for some people, at least, will provide a substantial boost to their savings.
 There are few, if any, weaknesses noted in the program.

 This is an excellent program with many benefits for the participant and positive investment attributes.
 If it has any significant weaknesses then it also has some particularly good things to recommend it.

 SAVING FOR COLLEGE’S 5-Cap Ratings provides an evaluation and comparison of 529 plans, utilizing a formula that examines dozens of factors grouped into the following categories.

 Who can be a participant/owner in the program?

 Significant time or age restrictions imposed by the program:

 Does the program offer an e-gifting platform for receiving gift contributions?